 Start offering cleaning services to those in your area to earn cash under the table.
 Since you set your own prices, you could make good money from being great at cleaning things.

-This is a great home business idea to start with someone a partner.
-If you could work well with someone else, consider teaming up and offering cleaning services around town.
+This is also a great home business idea to start with a partner.
+If you work well with other people, consider teaming up and offering cleaning services around town.

 More Jobs that Pay Cash Only

 The key to landing cash only jobs is to ask for them.
 You can offer all kinds of services to people in your area, but if you don’t ask them to pay in cash, they may hand you a check.

 If you’ve ever been to a flea market, then you know you can score some really cool stuff.
 Flea market flipping is when you buy something at a flea market, fix it up, and then sell it for cash.
 It can be a lucrative way to make money under the table if you know what you’re doing.

 If you’re new to the skill, check out Rob and Melissa’s free online workshop to learn more.
 They started flipping valuable items from flea markets, garage sales, and garbage piles just a few years ago as a hobby and turned it into a full-time income for their family.